A Simple Skincare Routine for Oily Skin

 Having an oily skin type can be challenging.
-Whether your excess shine is primarily on your T-zone or all over your face, it can be hard to find an adequate skin-care routine that works to keep your oil production controlled without over-drying your skin.
-If the continuous trial-and-error process has left you feeling overwhelmed and with a 10-step skin-care routine that takes way too much time, don’t worry.
-With help from board-certified dermatologist and Skincare.com consultant Dendy Engelman, M.D., we’re sharing a simple daytime and nighttime routine for oily skin.
+Whether your excess shine is primarily on your T-zone or all over your face, it can be difficult to build a skincare routine that works to keep your oil production controlled without over-drying your skin.
+If the continuous trial-and-error process has left you feeling overwhelmed and with a 10-step skincare routine that takes way too much time, don’t worry.
+With help from board-certified dermatologist and Skincare.com consultant Dr. Dendy Engelman, we’re sharing a simple day and nighttime system for oily skin.

 What Causes Oily Skin?

 One of the main causes of oily skin is genetics, says Dr. Engleman.
 “Oily skin types tend to have a higher density of sebaceous glands, which are the oil glands in the skin, and they are doing a great job of producing sebum, which is the oil in our skin.”
 Sebum isn’t necessarily a bad thing — its production is a natural way that our skin stays hydrated while keeping potential aggressors out and the good things in.
 However, too much of it can result in a shiny and greasy complexion.

 STEP 1: Use a Gentle Cleanser

 Many people with oily skin tend to use harsh cleansers and exfoliators in hopes that it’ll scrub off all the excess oil.
 Dr. Engelman explains that this can disrupt our microbiome, which is a series of microorganisms that naturally live on the skin and work to keep it healthy.
 Harshly scrubbing off those microorganisms can lead to more breakouts, infections, redness and irritation.
 So opt for a mild formula, like the CeraVe Acne Foaming Cleanser because it gives a deep clean while helping to clear breakouts and without stripping the skin.

 STEP 2: Follow Up With a Glycolic Acid Toner